fxcosta/laravel-chartjs/README.md

 # OBS:

 This README as well as the package is in development but will be constantly updated and will keep you informed as soon as are ready for production.
 Thank you for understanding.

-Any questions or suggestions, mail me: fx3costa@gmail.com
+Any questions or suggestions preferably open a issue!

+# License
+LaravelChartJs is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).